life-itself/tao/issues/README.md

 Once you’ve set out your issue like this, you should keep it up to date so that your team members can follow along.

 ::: tip
-On Github (and GitLab) you can create an issue template so this structure is always present.
+On Github you can create an issue template so this structure is always present.
 :::

 ### Issue Naming